TobyLobster/multiply_test/README.md

 * I use [matplotlib](https://matplotlib.org) python library to plot the graphs.
 * I use the [acme](https://github.com/meonwax/acme) assembler.
 * I use clang to compile the C code.
+* I use python3 to create the graphs.

 ### Go
 * I'm set up for macOS.
 The 'go' script specifies which tests to execute.
 Uncomment the test(s) you want to run.
 Run the 'go' script to execute the tests.